Updated July 20, 2020.

 2. Make sure there is good airflow

 COVID-19 can be passed through the respiratory droplets produced when an infected person coughs or sneezes.
 It’s currently unclear how long these respiratory droplets can linger in the air, though one study estimates it could be up to 3 hours.
-In order to minimize the risk, the CDC recommends making sure that shared spaces and the room the infected person is staying in have good airflow, like an air conditioner or an open window.
+In order to minimize the risk, the CDC recommends making sure that shared spaces and the room the infected person is staying in have good airflow, like an open window.

 3. Wear a mask and gloves